Lars Munkedal

 Lars Munkedal (born 3 March 1967) is a former motorcycle speedway rider from Denmark.
-He earned 4 caps for the Denmark national speedway team.
+He earned four caps for the Denmark national speedway team.

 Career

 Munkedal came to prominence when he won the bronze medal in the 1985 Danish U21 Championship, during the 1985 Danish speedway season.

-He made his British leagues debut during the 1987 British League season, when he rode for Wolverhampton Wolves.
+Munkedal made his British leagues debut during the 1987 British League season, when he rode for Wolverhampton Wolves.
 In 1988, he rode for Wolverhampton and Oxford Cheetahs.
 He went on to ride for Edinburgh and Middlesbrough as well.